Meownica Studio

 Printmaking

-I fell in love with linocutting during the pandemic, as a way to make art away from my computer.
-After primarily printing generative art, I saw linocutting as a way to seize the means of my art production (heh), but I soon discovered that I missed the unpredictability of relying on code.
-I started exploring collaborating and co-creating with a variety of large image models (such as Dall-E and MidJourney), as a way of controlling the exploration phase of an artwork.
+I fell in love with linocutting during the pandemic, as a refuge from screens and a return to making something I could hold.
+After primarily printing generative art, I saw linocutting as a way to seize the means of my art production (heh).

 Generative Art

-My generative work examines the geometries found in nature and simplifies their shapes as digital art pieces using mathematics.
+My generative work examined the geometries found in nature and simplifies their shapes as digital art pieces using mathematics.

 I "program" my art on a computer by creating code that intentionally introduces randomness in its output.
 While this means that I can't predict exactly what each of my programs will create, I do control where and how the randomness enters the artwork.
 I then curate hundreds of outputs from each program until I find the artwork that is the closest to what I had in mind when starting that piece.
 I find that generative art lets me focus more on the creative aspects of art, and forces me to work around the technical limitations of the medium.